 “What is trumpeted as community is in actuality a series of bland and banal potluck dinners, or pseudo-psychological small groups, or introspective and innocuous Bible studies.
 The so-called community of the American church is most often a social setting for reinforcing the false values of a privileged society.
 Hugs, handshakes, and hallelujahs may be emotionally invigorating but they are hardly a substitute for the community that invites the Word of God to divide soul and spirit, bone and marrow, exposing our complicities and compromises.”
 (2001, p.
 88).

 What then is true biblical community that both Carioca and American Christians can pursue?
 Jacobsen defines true Christian community as being “holy, catholic, apostolic, and confessional” (2001, p.
 89).
 Holy in the way that it is set apart for the glory and purposes of God, which takes place in the work of reconciliation and engaging the public arena (Jacobsen, 2001, p.
 90).
 The community of God is catholic, not in the denominational sense of the word, but in defying human division.
 Community organizing that comprises different churches can accomplish what is often difficult in regular gatherings for worship (2001, pp. 91-2).
 An apostolic church is one that is sent to declare the good news of Christ through their personal experience with him.
 This good news is proclaiming life in the face of death, and not just spiritual death, but the “death by street violence.
 Death by drugs… The death of uneducated minds.
 The death of decaying neighborhoods.
 The death of decimated families” (Jacobsen, 2001, p.
 93).
 Christian community declares the life of Jesus by demonstrating with their life together, an alternative to the life that leads to death.
-And finally, Christian community is confessional in the way it acts towards the world around it, including the systems and institutions that seek something entirely contrary to the life of Christ (Jacobsen, 2001, pp. 94-5).
+And finally, Christian community is confessional in the way it acts toward the world around it, including the systems and institutions that seek something entirely contrary to the life of Christ (Jacobsen, 2001, pp. 94-5).

 Chapter 4